Skip Ribbon Commands

 Schools can access images of their students’ NAPLAN writing test responses to assist with the interpretation of their NAPLAN writing results and to provide feedback to students on their writing performance.

-Writing test images for NAPLAN 2024 will be released on the Test Administration website.
-The release date is to be confirmed.
+Writing test images for NAPLAN 2024 will be released on the Test Administration website from Monday 15 July.

-2024 NAPLAN reporting and data service professional development webinars and workshops
+2024 NAPLAN reporting and VCAA Data Service professional development sessions

 Session content

-• an explanation of the NAPLAN online tailored branched test design
+• provide an understanding of the new National Scale, Proficiency Standards, Item Difficulties and the online NAPLAN branched test design

 The sessions will focus on whole school evaluation and concentrate on analysis of data to inform classroom practice, student progress and school policy and program development.
 The sessions will also provide participants with the opportunity to ask questions that they may have relating to the interpretation of their school’s data.